 Surely there is no better contemporary artist to make use of the space

 As a venue, HOME functions best when it provides an interplay between artforms; allowing for harmony across its screens, galleries and theatre.
 Surely there is no better contemporary artist to make use of the space than the former Eagle Scout from Missoula, Montana?
-The programme is curated by Sarah Perks and Omar Kholeif working with BBC Radio’s Mary Anne Hobbs and HOME’s Jason Wood who have also scheduled a series of special events including conversations and masterclasses to be announced nearer the time.
+The programme is curated by Sarah Perks and Omar Kholeif working with BBC Radio’s Mary Anne Hobbs and HOME’s Jason Wood who have also scheduled a series of talks, panels and introductions, including a session titled David Lynch: The Power of Transcendental Meditation which will see the filmmaker appear via video link.
 Over the course of the season, audiences can expect of moments of horror, lost innocence and the uncanny contained within dreamlike mysteries delivered with profound menace.
 In short: the Lynchian.